 - With the motor running, drizzle in the ice water.
 The sauce will thin out and get super creamy.

-- For the best flavor, peel the garlic fresh, don’t use the pre-peeled garlic.
+- For the best flavor, peel the garlic fresh, and don’t use the pre-peeled garlic.
 I know it takes a little bit longer, but I promise it’s worth it.

 - Use fresh lemon juice.
 Don’t be tempted by the bottled stuff which has preservatives and can have a bitter flavor.